davewatters/bookclub-ci-pp4/README.md

     -   ### Design Scope to Deliver MVP
         - #### Club Organiser Goals
             As a site admin...
-            - I wanto to be able to setup and manage the book list
+            - I want to to be able to setup and manage the book list
             - I want to be able to setup and manage the monthly meetup information page

         - #### First Time Visitor Goals